sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 === Shift Cipher Decryption ===

-If you know that your encrypted message is a shift cipher, you can use the known encryption to decrypt.
+If you know that your message was encrypted using a shift cipher, you can use the known shift value to decrypt.
 If this is not known, brute force can be used to get possible decrypted messages.

 {{{#!sagecell
 #Last edited 8/7/19 2:56pm